 Utilisation and cost model for the July 2025 submission (version 30 May 2025).
 ‘Pembro_Utilisation_Cost_Model_30MAY2025_circ.xlsx’

 Utilisation and cost model for the December 2025 resubmission (version 10 Oct 2025) - Model 13.
-The above figures reflect the corrections made by DUS during the review as described in below.
+The above figures reflect the corrections made by DUS during the review as described in Table 30 below.

 The redacted values correspond to the following ranges: